-Under 2.3 was explained, that a flatbed scanner's achievable sharpness may vary on different areas of the flatbed.
+A flatbed scanner does not necessarily have the same sharpness in all areas of its flatbed.
 It is advantageous for you to know your scanner's stronger areas especially for scanning small originals.
 Avoiding the weaker areas allows you to work out more image details sharply.
 Please proceed as follows:

-- 1. Place the Resolution Target in a slide holder in the center of your scanner's flatbed. - 2.
-Start your SilverFast scan software and do several transmissive raw-scans (48bit HDR) with the maximum optical resolution therefore please always choose the next to last step of the resolution slider.
-(The last step chooses an interpolated resolution, which is inappropriate.)
-You should not activate iSRD or Multi-Exposure.
-Move the target to another position on the flatbed after each scan and write down the area where it is lying during the scan, e.g. in the file name. - 3.
-Save your scans as a TIFF-files and open them in your Imaging software (SIlverFast DC Pro or HDR).
+- Place your 10x11cm Resolution Target in the center of your scanner's flatbed.
+To identify sharpness differences at transparency scans, please start SilverFast and switch to Transparency mode.
+Choose Reflective mode to measure sharpness differences at reflective scans.
+Please remember to cover the transparency unit for reflective scan as suitable for your scanner. - 2.
+Start your SilverFast scan software and do several transparency raw scans or respectively reflective raw scans (48bit HDR) with the maximum optical resolution therefore please always choose the next to last step of the resolution slider.
+(The last step chooses an interpolated resolution, which is inappropriate for this task.)
+The SilverFast features iSRD and Multi-Exposure have to be deactivated.
+Move the target to another position on the flatbed after each scan and write down the area where it is lying during the scan, e.g. in the file name. - Save your scans as a TIFF-files and open them in your image processing software (e.g. SilverFast HDR Studio).
 In order not to change the results it is important not to do any image manipulation such as rotation, etc. - 4.
-Set the view to 100% (original view) for every scan and look for those elements (cp.
-3.2), where you can just differentiate two adjacent bars with your eyes, so you can just still recognize the white gaps. - 5.
-Read the elements' numbers and group affiliations and determine the resolutions with this element and group numbers from the table under 4.6. - 6.
+Set the view to 100% (original view) for every scan and look for those element, where you can just differentiate two adjacent bars with your eyes, so you can just still recognize the white gaps. - 5.
+Read the elements' numbers and group affiliations and determine the resolutions with this element and group numbers from the table on page 10. - 6.
 Compare the values from the table.
 Scanner areas, where the scanner is able to resolve especially sharp, are related to the higher values.

 Example: Assuming you are scanning the Resolution Target successively lying in two opposite corners and exactly in the center of the flatbed.
-You identify the 2., 2. and 4. element of group 4.
-From the table under 4.6 you read the values 912, 912 and 1149.
-The highest value 1149 is related to the third scan, where the target lay in the center.
+You receive the 2nd element in the 4th group for both corner scans and the 4th element in the 4th group for the scan in the middle.
+From the table on page 10 you read the values 912, 912 and 1149.
+The highest value 1149 is related to the third scan, where the target was in the center.
 Thus, your scanner produces considerably sharper images in the center in contrast to the corners.
 Therefore you should place a single photo exactly in the scanner's center.